tannewt/wa-law.org/bill/2021-22/hb/1748/1/README.md

     b.
 Are citizens or aliens lawfully admitted for permanent residence or otherwise residing in the United States under color of law**, or are victims of human trafficking as defined in RCW 74.04.005**;

     c.
+[Empty]

+        i.
 Have furnished the department **with** their social security number.
 If the social security number cannot be furnished because it has not been issued or is not known, an application for a number must be made prior to authorization of benefits, and the social security number must be provided to the department upon receipt;

+        ii. **This requirement does not apply to victims of human trafficking as defined in RCW 74.04.005 if they have not been issued a social security number;**

     d.
 [Empty]